F1rrel/RenewedVillageGrowth/readme.txt

   labels and their index numbers.
 Set it to 3 if you want check details about calculations.

+Randomization settings:
+- "Randomization: Type": all towns will have randomly selected cargos per category based on selection
+  - None - no randomization, all cargos per category are accepted
+  - 1,2,3 per category - fixed amount of cargos per category
+  - 1-2, 1-3, 2-3 - minimum to maximum amount of cargos per category
+- "Randomization: Show town cargos from start": if selected, all randomized cargos can be visible for each town, otherwise only reached categories are displayed

 Limit growth settings:
 - "Minimum Percentage of Passangers Transported": how much of the passangers generated by the town that month must be transported